 Their style encompasses rural blues, good time music, a mix of originals and folk blues.
 Their handmade instruments include tea chest bass, lagerfone, washboard, and stomp box, which gives them an authentic sound.

-narrative essay thesis statement examples essay lion wardrobe witch no kid hungry essay contest patriot act term papers proper mla format essays essay-grade-7 Pip Payne – washboard, lagerfone, guitar, vocals, kazoo;
+narrative essay thesis statement examples essay lion wardrobe witch no kid hungry essay contest patriot act term papers proper mla format essays thesis charles dickens essay on social justice in education Pip Payne – washboard, lagerfone, guitar, vocals, kazoo;

 Neil Worboys – banjo, mandolin, kazoo, vocals, jug;